The Command Line Interface¶

 Run the following command in the terminal:

-The command would not work for Windows users.
+The command will not work for Windows users.
 Skip this step and the next step if you are using Windows system.

 Enter your password when prompted.